 CSV: Clear Preview State.
 The preview will be refreshed automatically.

-Version 2.1.27 added new settings for controlling the display format of numeric columns.
 By default, numeric formatting is always enabled for CSV files, and the extension will examine the first row of data to determine which columns are numeric.
 The setting

 csv-preview.numberFormat specifies a .NET-style format string that controls the display type and significant digits for all numeric columns.
 This setting defaults to